adama-wzr/adama-wzr.github.io/_pages/about.md

 2. Unified physics platform based on the FVM for generating large machine learning datasets.
 2. Computational framework for thermal management material microstructure optimization with all modes of heat transfer.
-2. Similar framework for bulk ionic diffusion (with advection) for battery component and battery systems optimizations.
+2. Similar framework for bulk ionic diffusion for battery component and battery systems optimizations.
 2. Open source datasets and benchmarks for physics-related ML projects.